pensjonatus/flash-fiction/blog/the-night-fish.md

 ---
-title: 'The Night Fish'
+title: The Night Fish
 date: '2014-07-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 Sam and Mary were sitting on the dark beach.
 Sun had already set, then the sky